Office of Student Financial Aid

 THURSDAY, JUNE 19 through FRIDAY JUNE 27, 2014

-There will be call center coverage during the closure; you can mail, fax, or drop-box application materials.
+There will be call center coverage during the closure; you can mail, fax, or use the drop-box in the HSS building for your application materials.
 Monitor the financial aid portal for updates.

 Our goal is to help you achieve your educational pursuits by working diligently to support your access to financial resources.